How to get the biggest returns from your hotel bookings

 Summing up – The Old Clare Hotel Sydney

 The primary downside, for some guests anyway, will be the location of this hotel.
 It’s not in the thick of the action in the CBD, but it’s close – and that’s also a positive if you want a slightly different experience of Sydney than the norm.

 Nightly rates here are usually reasonable, but Connell Rooms have sold out a few times I have checked so you would want to plan a little if you definitely want to use points.
 You may find that this is not the best value use of Starpoints but it’s great that the option is there.

 I personally loved the aesthetic and effort to retain many of the original features and character of the building as part of the conversion.
 I felt like we were staying somewhere with a bit of history, which adds some interest and flavour to life.

-If you’re looking for something a bit unique or are tired of The Westin or Sheraton on the Park as an SPG member, then I’d definitely recommend checking out The Old Clare.
+If you’re looking for something a bit unique or are tired of The Westin or Sheraton on the Park as a Marriott Rewards member, then I’d definitely recommend checking out The Old Clare.